larryweinhouse/larry-sandbox/delivery.md

 - **Intermediate files** (59 versions currently named outfiles)
   - you can find current outfiles at: nfs://share/exports/uploaded/FACTUAL_MASTER/outfiles
-  - These files are a subset of our index which have been vetted and have only approved attributes for partner consumption.
-These files act as a source of truth so that any human or machine can consume to produce standard or custom datasets.
+  - These files are a subset of our index which have been vetted and approved attributes suitable for partner consumption.
+These files act as a source of truth so that any human or machine can further process producing standard or custom datasets.

 - **Standard and diffs data sets**
-  - Delivery options
-    - Factual Dropbox or SFTP endpoint.
-    - Client SFTP or AWS bucket.
-We must have passwords and ability to send via command line
-    - Client Web interface.
-We can only send a file to Dropbox "Custom_Download_Support" Folder and Account Management sends manually.
-  - A set of standard files are also placed on nfs for Internal customers. nfs://share/exports/uploaded/FACTUAL_MASTER/outfiles
+  - A set of standard files are also placed on nfs for Internal customers.
+    - nfs://share/exports/uploaded/FACTUAL_MASTER/outfiles
-  - Here are our standard products along with naming convention:
+  - This is list of our standard products along with naming convention. see this [env file](https://github.com/Factual/PartnerServices/blob/master/auto_updates/workflow/Drakefile.delivery.env) for schema:
 ```
 STANDARD FILES:
 [a-z][a-z]_places.factual